zeroluck/docs/sources/reference/oxAuth/oxauth-config.md

 <organization-inum>%(inumOrg)s</organization-inum>
 ```

-To set a specific version for the connection via OpenID use the tag
+To set a specific version for the connection via [OpenID][openid] use
-`oxOpenIDConnectVersion` like that:
+the tag `oxOpenIDConnectVersion` like that:

 ```
 <oxOpenIDConnectVersion>openidconnect-1.0</oxOpenIDConnectVersion>